AD4GD/pilot-2/preprocessing/readme.md

 - Create a few options of 'decay rate' (from specific categories of land use, 'stressors') expressions for user to choose from.
 - Replace NULL values of 'width' for roads and railways with self-defined width in SQL queries.
 - WDPA API: iterate over the pages of the response and concatenate to the final response.
+- WDPA API.
+For LULC codes covered by protected areas, define the multiplier of impedance (effect of protected areas), cast to the yaml file and automatically estimate impedance value.
+- For use case study: revisit Catalonian government data and decide on its usage.